 I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gathered and evaluated the information contained therein.
 Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information contained is, to the best of my knowledge and belief, true, accurate, and complete.
 I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.

-Name Nyika A. Allen Title Director of Aviation Signature Dyer a.
-Dr Date 5/23/18
+Name Nyika Allen, C.M.
+Title Director of Aviation Signature Mika d.
+Allen Date 4/28/2021 3:07 PM PDT

 6.3 SWPPP Acknowledgement - Operators